Senate chairman polls: Gilani files intra-court appeal against IHC verdict

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Leader of the Opposition in the Senate Yusuf Raza Gilani on Tursday filed an intra-court appeal in the Islamabad High Court (IHC) against the Senate chairman election.
+ISLAMABAD: Leader of the Opposition in the Senate Yusuf Raza Gilani on Thursday filed an intra-court appeal in the Islamabad High Court (IHC) against the Senate chairman election.

-Earlier, IHC Chief Justice Athar Minallah had declared Gilani's plea, challenging Sadiq Sanjrani’s victory as the Senate chairman, non-maintainable.
-The PPP leader sought annulment of the single bench judgment in the intra-court appeal, requesting that the decision of the presiding officer to reject seven votes should be quashed.

-The Senate opposition leader also demanded immediate suspension of the presiding officer's decision regarding the Senate election.
-An intra-court appeal has been filed by Gilani through his lawyer Farooq H Naek, Javed Iqbal Venus, and Barrister Umar Sheikh.

-Bilawal had said the PPP would exercise its legitimate right to go to an elevated forum to seek justice under the principle that a presiding officer of a polling station has no right to engineer the polling process.
+Bilawal had said the PPP would exercise its legitimate right to go to an elevated forum to seek justice under the principle that a presiding officer of a polling station has no right to engineer the polling process and results.